Adelaide Metro buses, trains and trams

 Adelaide Metro is Adelaide's public transport system, comprising buses, trains and trams.
 Passengers can purchase single trip or day trip tickets or Metrocards, which can store credit for use on multiple journeys.

 Many buses and all trams reserve space for wheelchair passengers.
 Foldout seats in the wheelchair access area can be used by all passengers, but should be vacated if a wheelchair passenger boards the bus.

 Trains are equipped with ramps at the front-most entrance to enable wheelchair passengers to board.

 As a courtesy, passengers should offer their seat to elderly, pregnant, or any passenger who looks like they could use a seat.
-See Getting around with a disability.

 Real-time passenger information